teykamp/timesheet/README.md

     - userId (use the unique identifier from Google OAuth, often called sub)
     - username (optional, as it may not be provided by Google)
     - email (the user's email address from Google OAuth)
-    - timesheets (list of user's timesheets)
+    - managerId
+    - isManager (boolean)

 - **Relationships:**
     - One user can have multiple timesheets.
-    - One manager can have multiple other users.
+    - One manager can have multiple employees.

 ### Timesheet:
 - **Properties:**
     - timesheetId
     - userId (foreign key)
-    - startDate
     - endDate
-    - etc.

 - **Relationships:**
     - One timesheet belongs to one user.
     - One timesheet has multiple entries (representing hours worked on different projects on different days).
-    - One timesheet is associated with one manager (managerId).

 ### TimesheetEntry:
-This might be compressed into timesheet, as it is probably not needed.

 - **Properties:**
     - entryId
     - timesheetId (foreign key)
     - projectId
     - hoursWorked
     - date
-    - etc.

 - **Relationships:**
     - One entry belongs to one timesheet.
-    - One entry is associated with one project.
+    - One entry is associated with one project and one date.

 ### Project:
 - **Properties:**